caitlin-hartley/sql-challenge/README.md

 Created entity relationship diagram to understand the relationships between different tables

-Set primary keys, composite keys where there was not a unique identifier, and foreign keys to link tables
+Set primary keys, foreign keys to link tables, and composite keys where there was not a unique identifier

 ![erd](https://github.com/caitlin-hartley/sql-challenge/blob/main/employeeSQL/employees_erd.png)